Whole horse rehabilitation

 • Serial Whole Horse Evaluations to plan and monitor the rehab process

-• Foot trimming, or hoof boot fitting as needed in your horse’s unique case (remedial shoeing is additional)
+• Hoof trimming and hoof boot fitting as needed in your horse’s unique case (hoof boots themselves and remedial shoeing are additional)

 • Dental occlusal equilibration including sedation - this is more than just dental floating, it means to balance the chewing surfaces of all teeth in the mouth to enable normal jaw function and correct posture and movement